myPhysicsLab Documentation

 simRun.resume();

 Those commands will restart the simulation from the specified initial conditions, set gravity to a certain value and show the EnergyBarGraph and DisplayClock.
+The DoublePendulumApp documentation has more information about that specific simulation.

 Customizing the Start-Up HTML Page

 It is possible to customize a simulation by adding scripts to the start-up HTML page.
-You don’t need to install Closure Compiler because the start-up HTML page loads the compiled code which defines various myPhysicsLab classes.

-If you are customizing with EasyScript, you can use either advanced-compiled or simple-compiled code.
 In the application’s Start-Up HTML file you can execute EasyScript via the application’s eval method.
 Here is an example from the file PendulumApp.html which runs PendulumApp

 <script>